matandomuertos/koko/README.md

 ## Known issues
 - Traefik takes a while to validate all the certs and, sometimes, it leaves unneeded entries in the Godaddy DNS config
+- Plex is not actually using TLS, it seems it doesn't like reverse proxies and I was lazy to go deeper to fix it